Subdivision Schemes in Metric Spaces: Introduction

 Proximity analysis in subdivision schemes originated from the challenge of studying nonstationary schemes (where refinement rules can vary from level to level), by their ``proximity'' to stationary schemes (where the same refinement rules are applied at each refinement level)~\cite{dyn2003exponentials}.
 Note that in this ``proximity'' both schemes are linear.
 The concept was later extended to manifold-valued settings by comparing a linear scheme operating on points in a Euclidean space, such as a B-spline scheme, with its nonlinear counterpart operating on manifold data, showing how the nonlinear scheme inherits key convergence and smoothness properties from the linear scheme ~\cite{wallner2005convergence, duchamp2018smoothing}.

 In this paper, we begin by introducing the {\bf first type of proximity}, which generalizes the above proximity idea by allowing both schemes to be nonlinear.
-In this context, we also treat the notion of a contractivity number and use it with other quantifiers to provide sharper conditions on the input data for which convergence can be deduced.
+In this context, we also treat the notion of a contractivity level and use it with other quantifiers to provide sharper conditions on the input data for which convergence can be deduced.
 We prove a convergence theorem induced by proximity and provide an example of its application.
-Then we turn to present a new notion that we call {\bf proximity of the second type}.

-The first type of proximity compares two subdivision schemes after a single refinement step and uses this comparison to infer their similar limiting behavior.
+We introduce a new notion of proximity, which we call {\bf proximity of the second type}.
+This notion appears here for the first time.
+Recall that the first type of proximity compares two subdivision schemes after a single refinement step and uses this comparison to infer their similar limiting behavior.
 In contrast, the second notion of proximity examines how one scheme consistently follows another scheme at all refinement levels, with the difference between them shrinking at each step.
 Unlike the first type, the form of the second type of proximity depends on the input data and is not symmetric--only one scheme is required to approximate the other.
 Crucially, it guarantees a stronger form of convergence, valid from any initial data.

 Additionally, the second type has a clear notion of order that in Euclidean spaces directly reflects the smoothness of the limit: zero order ensures convergence, while first order yields $C^1$ smoothness, whenever the scheme to which the analyzed scheme is in proximity with, has these properties.
-In the absence of a natural notion of smoothness in Complete metric spaces, our smoothness analysis is confined to Euclidean spaces.
+In the absence of a natural notion of smoothness in CMSs, our smoothness analysis is confined to Euclidean spaces.
 We establish both convergence and smoothness results and demonstrate their application by examples.

+Finally, we return to the classical motivation for proximity analysis, namely non-stationary subdivision schemes.
+In Section~\ref{sec:nonstationary} we formulate a CMS-valued non-stationary setting and prove a direct convergence criterion for such schemes.
+The criterion is expressed in terms of level-dependent refinement factors and block displacement estimates.
+Under uniform bounds on the refinement levels, the block displacement-safe constants, and the refinement factors, convergence follows from the summability of the corresponding products of refinement factors.